-Specifies an alternate dump file of profiling information
+Specifies an alternate dump file of profiling information to be read.

 -F string

 Specifies an additional string to be output with profiling information.
 By default, ocamlprof will annotate programs with comments of the form ( n ) where n is the counter value for a profiling point.
 With option -F s, the annotation will be ( sn ).